 Marina di Puolo

-Another small but beautiful beach is Marina di Puolo, which you can reach by bus A1 from Sorrento in just 5 minutes.
-The bus leaves you on the main road, from where you have to go down the cliffs.
+Another small but beautiful Sorrento beach is Marina di Puolo, which you can reach by bus A1 from the city centre in just 5 minutes.
+The bus leaves you on the main road, from where you have to go down the cliffs, on a steep path.
 If you come with your car rental, there is a large parking area at the bottom of the hill.

 The beach here is small and sandy, with beautiful views over the Vesuvius volcano.
 Here you can either bring your own towel or rent a lounger and/or an umbrella.
 There is a free beach and a private beach club as well.
 The water is quite shallow so it’s perfect for families with little children.

-Alongside the beach there are plenty of restaurants as well, with prices much lower than in Sorrento.
+Alongside this Sorrento beach there are plenty of restaurants as well, with prices much lower than in the city.
 If you want to try a nice beer, I recommend having the birra rubia alla spina (draft) from La Tavernetta restaurant.

 Have you ever been to Sorrento?

 Disclaimer: I have written this post in collaboration with Uk Swimwear who offered me a free swimsuit.